cloudblue/connect-eaas-core/docs/tutorials/webapp/ui.md

 ### Source files directories

-Finally you have to create the following folders for storing the UI source files:
+Next, it is required to create the following folders for storing the UI source files:

 ```
 .